franklinen/franklinen/README.md

 I design, build, and operate machine learning systems that serve customers at scale.
 Currently, I'm an Data scientist at SharpestMinds helping users glean insights from data using statistics and other data science methods.

-- 🔭 I’m currently working on Twitter Sentiment Analysis using BERT models
+- 🔭 I’m currently working on Twitter Sentiment Analysis using BERT models and contributing to open NLP projects
-- 🌱 I’m currently learning Machine Learning Operations and Python
+- 🌱 I’m currently learning Machine Learning Operations, Statistics, SQL and Python
 - 👯 I’m looking to collaborate on open source tools and projects on Natural Language Processing and Data Science
-- 🤔 I’m looking for help with collaboration on Data Science Projects
 - 💬 Ask me about Technical Writing, Data Science Projects, Coaching, Help with Projects, Freelance Projects
-- ⚡ Fun fact: I enjoy data science more when i am able to travel and see the country side
+- ⚡ Fun fact: I enjoy data science more when I am able to travel and see the country side